sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 ![Image](assets/Pipeline.png)

 The MLOps (Machine Learning Operations) pipeline project is designed to create an end-to-end workflow for developing and deploying a web application that performs data preprocessing, model training, model evaluation, and prediction.
 The pipeline leverages Docker containers for encapsulating code, artifacts, and both the frontend and backend components of the application.
-The application is deployed on a Streamlit droplet to provide a cloud hosting solution.
+The application is deployed on a Streamlit  to provide a cloud hosting solution.

 The pipeline follows the following sequence of steps: